K2 Looks Towards WASP-28 and WASP-151: NO PHASE-CURVE MODULATIONS

 \section{NO PHASE-CURVE MODULATIONS}

-In addition to the transit, the orbit of a planet around its host star can produce a reflectional modulation, Doppler beaming, ellipsoidal modulation, and secondary eclipse (e.g. \citealt{Esteves13}), all of which can be detected at optical wavelengths.
-Because a secondary eclipse is a result of a temporarily-blocked reflectional modulation, its depth equals to the reflectional modulation's amplitude.
+In addition to the transit, the orbit of a planet around its host star can produce a reflectional and thermal modulation, Doppler beaming, ellipsoidal modulation, and secondary eclipse (e.g. \citealt{Esteves13}).
+Because a secondary eclipse is a result of a temporarily-blocked reflectional and thermal modulation, its depth is greater or equal to the reflectional modulation amplitude.
+The planet's thermal emission is expected to be weak in the optical wavelengths of the \textit{K2} telescope \citep{Shporer17}.

-To look for such effects we first removed any low-frequency non-periodic variabilities using the { {KEPFLATTEN}} tool with window and step sizes of 3 and 0.3 days, for WASP-28, and 5 and 1 day, for WASP-151, respectively.
-The window and step sizes were chosen as the best compromise between the efficiency of removing the unwanted non-periodic variability and retaining as much phase-curve modulations signal as possible.
+To look for such effects we first removed any low-frequency non-periodic variabilities using the { {KEPFLATTEN}} tool \citep{Still12} with window and step sizes of 3 and 0.3 days, for WASP-28, and 5 and 1 day, for WASP-151, respectively.
+The window and step sizes were chosen as the best compromise between the efficiency of removing the unwanted non-periodic variability and retaining as much phase-curve modulations signal as possible, which we probed with the phase-curve signal injection and recovery tests.
 Next, we phase-folded the flattened and normalized light curves and binned the phase curves to 200 bins.

 We found no phase-curve modulations, and conservatively estimate the semi-amplitude upper limits to be 80 and 90\thinspace ppm, for WASP-28 and WASP-151, respectively.
-These upper limits take into account the possible partial removal of the phase-curve signal by the light-curve flattening procedure, which we estimated by signal-injection and recovery tests.
+These upper limits take into account the possible partial removal of the phase-curve signal by the light-curve flattening procedure, which we estimated by signal injection and recovery tests.
 However, we are able to provide tighter semi-amplitude upper limits for the reflectional modulations from the absence of secondary eclipses, because the light-curve flattening procedure did not affect phase-curve signals at such short $\sim$3-hour-long time-scales.
 These are 40\thinspace ppm for WASP-28 and 80\thinspace ppm for WASP-151.

 Using the system parameters from Section~4, the theoretically expected semi-amplitudes for reflectional modulation, Doppler beaming and ellipsoidal modulations are $166A_{\rm g}$\thinspace ppm, 1.6\thinspace ppm and 1.2\thinspace ppm, respectively for WASP-28, where $A_{\rm g}$ is the planet's geometric albedo (see the equations of \citealt{Mazeh10}).
 For WASP-151 the predicted semi-amplitudes are $88A_{\rm g}$\thinspace ppm, 0.5\thinspace ppm and 0.3\thinspace ppm.
 We can see that the non-detections of Doppler beamings and ellipsoidal modulations are not surprising, given their small predicted semi-amplitudes.
 On the other hand, the non-detection of secondary eclipses in WASP-28 system suggests that the planet's albedo is smaller than 0.24.
 For WASP-151 the planet's albedo remains almost unconstrained with an upper limit of around 0.9.